-As of today, November 1, 2016, Santander is halving the amount of interest customers can earn on its 123 current account.
+Santander has announced that from November 1, 2016, it will be halving the amount of interest customers can earn on its 123 current account.

-Previously, the popular account paid a tiered rate of interest, depending on the balance of your account.
+At the moment, the popular account pays a tiered rate of interest, depending on the balance of your account.

-has been cut to a single monthly interest rate of 1.50% AER (variable) on all balances up to £20,000.
-123 current account
+But from November, the amount of interest you can earn on the 123 current account will be cut to a single monthly interest rate of 1.50% AER (variable) on all balances up to £20,000.

-The amount of cashback you can earn on the account (between 1.00% and 3.00%) remains unchanged.
+The amount of cashback you can earn on the account (between 1.00% and 3.00%) will remain unchanged.

 Disappointing news for savers

 The Spanish bank blames the rate reduction on “the market expectation of interest rates staying lower for longer, compounded by increased costs brought about by changes in the banking industry.”

 But the news is clearly a major blow to those who use the account to boost their savings income and who will see the maximum amount of interest they can earn halved to £300 a year.

 What's more, it's likely that other banks will follow suit and reduce the rates on their current accounts too.